RQWorldblender/io_scene_numdlb/README.md

 * <https://github.com/Ploaj/SSBHLib> - used for checking whether my scripts read the original data correctly or not.
 The majority of the NUANMB importer references code from here as well.

 ## License
-Everything but the original MAXScript and all copies of `bitio.py` is licensed under the MIT License, found at <./LICENSE>.
+Everything but the original MAXScript and `bitio.py` is licensed under the MIT License, found at <./LICENSE>.